“What do you want to do after you graduate from business school?”

 This seemingly simple question actually can be one of the most difficult to answer eloquently.
 With a few exceptions, articulating your post-MBA goals is a crucial part of the application process.
 Most business schools want to know how you will make the world better when you leave their campuses and what your unique mark will be.

-As you begin to reflect upon and articulate your goals, consider these six key pieces of advice.
+As you begin to reflect upon and articulate your goals, consider these six pieces of advice.

 1) Be decisive

-While no one will hold you to what you write in your MBA application essays, you should generally be decisive when discussing your MBA career goals.
+While no one will hold you to what you write in your MBA application essays, you should be decisive when discussing your MBA career goals.
 Pick a set of goals and run with them.
 Candidates should not expect to “find themselves” in business school, though in reality this often happens.

-If you do have multiple ideas in mind, some schools are comfortable with understanding your thought process and decision-making criteria (Personal MBA Coach discusses this with our clients on a case-by-case basis).
+If you do have multiple ideas in mind, some schools are comfortable with understanding your thought process and decision-making criteria (Personal MBA Coach discusses this with clients on a case-by-case basis).
 Most schools, however, will want candidates to have clear plans laid out before they arrive on campus.

 2) Be consistent

 Your goals should be YOUR goals.
 This means they should not vary from one MBA application to the next.
 Candidates can lose credibility by changing their goals to please the audience, and it can be difficult to articulate true passion (see point 6 below) for goals that are not genuine.

 3) Develop career goals that are ambitious, yet attainable

 As valuable as an MBA is, you likely will not be running a department on the first day out of business school.
 Do your research and figure out what positions are realistic for you.